 |Grade 1||Gleason score 6|

 |Grade 4||Gleason score 4+4, 5+3 or 3+5 =8|

 |Grade 5||Gleason score 9 and 10|

-For further information about Prognostic Grade Group score see the Early Prostate Cancer Explained Booklet, page 26.
+For further information about Prognostic Grade Group score see page 27 of the booklet Early prostate cancer explained

 What do all these mean in terms of prostate cancer risk?